 |Owner keeps all profits ||Unlimited Liability of the owner|

 |Operations are simple with high privacy||High decision-making responsibility|

 |Flexibility in legal and operational structures||Limited business life|

 IMPORTANCE OF PREPARING INCOME STATEMENT AND FINANCIAL STATEMENT:

-These statements help the business determine revenues, expenses, and information about profitability timely.
+These statements help the business determine revenues, expenses and information about profitability timely.
 The timely updates help investors and management make operational and financial decisions accordingly.
 The classifications also help separate business and personal expenses and revenues which help in managerial decision making in cases of expansion or downsizing.
-All these statements help in analysis for managers or owners.
+All these statements help in analysis for managers or owner.

 DIFFERENCE BETWEEN TRADING AND SERVICE BUSINESS:

-Trading businesses are such that buy goods to be resold to their customers, their inventories consist of goods to be resold whereas the service business does not have tangible inventories, they generate revenues from the services that they offer to their customers.
-For example Law and Accounting firms.
+Trading businesses are such that buy goods to be resold to its customers, their inventories consist of goods to be resold whereas the service business do not have tangible inventories, they generate revenues from the services that they offer to their customers.
+For example: Law and Accounting firms.
 While preparing income statements for service firms, the revenue is documented as service revenue.
 Only Profit and loss accounts are included in a service business only.
-Trading account is not included for service business.
+Trading account are not included for service business.